|Publication Type||Journal Article|

 |Authors||McGuire, AM, Pearson, MD, Neafsey, DE, Galagan, JE|

-Variations in transcript splicing can reveal how eukaryotes recognize intronic splice sites.
+BACKGROUND: Variations in transcript splicing can reveal how eukaryotes recognize intronic splice sites.
 Retained introns (RIs) commonly appear when the intron definition (ID) mechanism of splice site recognition inconsistently identifies intron-exon boundaries, and cassette exons (CEs) are often caused by variable recognition of splice junctions by the exon definition (ED) mechanism.
 We have performed a comprehensive survey of alternative splicing across 42 eukaryotes to gain insight into how spliceosomal introns are recognized.